 While you can use these products in an emergency, they aren’t good to use on your dog regularly.

 Johnson’s Baby Shampoo is the gentlest human shampoo you will find.
-However, it is still too harsh for dog skin.
+However, it is still too harsh for dogs’ sensitive skin.

 Dawn Dish Soap is good at suffocating fleas or degreasing dogs who are greasier than usual.
 However, Dawn is strong enough to remove oil from wildlife.
 That means it will also strip the natural oil from your dog’s skin and cause dryness.